 The VA application process can be daunting for many.
 We do not recommend navigating the paperwork alone.
 If you or your loved one chooses to use your Aid and Attendance funds for veterans’ home care, please call us.
 We never charge for help with the VA application.

 Through our unique VetAssist® Program, we can help you get home care started soon, before VA funding arrives.
-Call Veterans Home Care® to learn more: 888-314-6075 or email us at firstname.lastname@example.org.
+Check your eligibility online or call Veterans Home Care® to learn more: 888-314-6075 or email us at firstname.lastname@example.org.